VoidMobVoidMob

 Real-World Performance Data

-Price comparison scraping demonstrates interesting results.
+Price comparison and competitive intelligence demonstrate interesting results.
 Mobile IPs access product pages without CAPTCHA interruptions.
-Residential proxies trigger CAPTCHAs on 35-45% of requests.
-Datacenter proxies get blocked entirely after 15-20 requests.
+Residential proxies trigger CAPTCHAs far more frequently.
+Datacenter proxies often get blocked entirely after a handful of requests.

 Total cost of ownership makes the all-in-one proxies concept clear.
 Maintaining separate proxy infrastructure for different tasks (datacenter for speed, residential for legitimacy, mobile for platform access) adds up fast.
 Mobile proxies handle everything at comparable cost to running multiple proxy types.